lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 After you have set everything up a set of folders will appear on the left hand side.

 To change how long Trojita stores messages in offline mode from the settings from :menuselection:`IMAP --> Settings` and use the :guilabel:`Offline` tab.
 To not store messages offfline select the :guilabel:`Don't use cache` button.
-To keep your email messages indefinetly press the :guilabel:`Store forever` button.
+To keep your email messages indefinitely press the :guilabel:`Store forever` button.

 .. image:: trojita-offline.png